diem/diem/documentation/coding_guidelines.md

 *Unit tests*

-Ideally, all code will be unit tested.
+Ideally, all codes will be unit tested.
 Unit test files should exist in the same directory as `mod.rs` and their file names should end in `_test.rs`.
 A module to be tested should have the test modules annotated with `#[cfg(test)]`.
 For example, if in a crate there is a db module, the expected directory structure is as follows:

 ```
 src/db                        -> directory of db module